eurecom-s3/screaming_channels/README.md

 2. The digital part (noisy) is close to the analog/RF part (noise sensitive)
 3. Propagation (e.g., substrate / power supply coupling to the Frequency Synthesizer / Power Amplifier)
-4. Sensitive information regarding the digital activity flows to the radio where it is picked and transmitted
+4. Sensitive information regarding the digital activity flows to the radio where it is picked up and transmitted
 5. Side-channel attacks possible at a considerable distance

 ## <a name="code"></a>Using the code